g-nyberg/bookbot/README.md

 # bookbot
-Python script that takes a text file in this case book was used and generates a repot of the word count and what count of how many times an alpha character was used.
+Python script that takes a text file (in this case a book was used) and generates a report of the word count and what count of how many times an alpha character was used.